sourcebots/docs/reference.md

 - **Properties**
   - `m0`: The [motor](#robotmotor) connected to m0 on the motor board.
   - `m1`: The [motor](#robotmotor) connected to m1 on the motor board
-  - `serial`: the board's serial number.
+  - `serial`: the board's serial number as a string.

 ---
 ###  robot.PolarCoord